f(R) Gravity, relic coherent gravitons and optical chaos: Potential imprint in Cosmic Microwave Background

 \selectlanguage{english}

-where $v_{G}$ represents the group velocity of the massive GW.
-In fact, the velocity of every standard massless tensorial mode $\bar{h}_{\mu\nu}$ is the light speed $c$, but the dispersion law for the modes of $h_{c}$ is that of a massive field which is a wave-packet\foreignlanguage{italian}{\cite{key-15,key-16,key-20}}.
+$v_{G}$ represents the group velocity of the massive GW.
+In fact, the velocity of every standard massless tensorial mode $\bar{h}_{\mu\nu}$ is the light speed $c$, but the dispersion law for the modes of $h_{c}$ is that of a massive field which can be discussed like a wave-packet\foreignlanguage{italian}{\cite{key-15,key-16,key-20}}.
 Also, the group-velocity of a wave-packet of $h_{c}$ centered in $\overrightarrow{p}$ is \foreignlanguage{italian}{\cite{key-15,key-16,key-20}}

-which is exactly the velocity of a massive particle with mass $m$ (see Eq. (\ref{eq: ubbidisce})) and momentum $\overrightarrow{p}$.